bonartm/imageclassifier/README.md

-# Create an i
+# Create an image dataset with your webcam

-Use Neural Networks to automatically distinguish between objects in pictures.

-## Usage
+## Usage Example

 - start the program with:

     ```python
-    python imageclassifier/capture.py data/faces/
+    python src/capture.py data/faces/
     ```

+- the program launches your webcam
+- take pictures by pressing `space`
-- take a picture with the webcam (press `space`) and save them in the folder `data/faces/`
+- pictures are saved in the folder `data/faces/`
 - exit the program with `q`